apideck-libraries/portman/examples/testsuite-fuzzing-tests/readme.md

 Portman provides automatic [fuzzing](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-fuzzing-tests) for triggering the "unhappy" test paths.

-Variation test for 2 types of results:
+Variation test types:

 - **happy path variations**: Typically you test all possible query parameters/headers/..., that should respond with a 2xx
 - **unhappy path variations** .
 The unhappy path is used to verify the API validation/error responses by setting unexpected values in the request inputs.

 Portman provides a simple form of Fuzzing by changing the request inputs (body, query params, ... ) to unexpected values based on the OpenAPI request properties.
-For each fuzzing variation, a new Postman request will be generated, for which you optionally can add contract tests, assign variables, overwrite input, ...
+For each fuzzing variation, a new Postman request will be generated, for which you optionally can add contract tests, assign variables, overwrite inputs, ...

 _use-cases_:

-- Test with variations without the required query params or request body fields
+- Tests without the required query params or request body fields
-- Test with variations for invalid inputs that are below a minimum value or above a maximum value
+- Tests with invalid inputs that are below a minimum value or above a maximum value
-- Test with variations for invalid inputs that are too long or too short
+- Test with invalid inputs that are too long or too short
-- Test APIs that should return a 4xx error/validation response
+- Test responses that should return a 4xx error/validation response

 ## CLI usage